polterguy/polterguy.github.io/tutorials/loops-and-conditions/index.md

 Branching implies your code takes a different execution path as it executes, and conditional branching implies there are conditions associated with these alternative execution paths.
 All of the branching slots in Hyperlambda have similar semantics, implying taking a condition as an argument.
-All branching slots except the **[else]** slot, requires _exactly one child node_, or argument - Which is the condition associated with their lambda object.
-In addition each of these slots also requires exactly one **[.lambda]** argument, being the code to execute if their condition is _true_.
+All branching slots except the **[else]** slot, requires one child node or an argument - Which is the condition associated with their lambda object.
+In addition each of these slots also requires a lambda argument, being the code to execute if their condition is true.
 Logically this becomes the equivalent of the following in plain English.

 > If some-condition, then do this